IronRiders/Constitution/Club Constitution.md

 ## Article 9: Amendments

-To make any amendments to this constitution, a written proposal must be presented to the current President and Advisor of the Roosevelt Robotics Club.
+To make any amendments to this constitution, a written proposal must be presented to the current captain and advisor of the Roosevelt Robotics Club.
 Amendments can be presented by any club member.
-A decision will be made by the President and Leadership as to whether to present the amendment to the entire club.
+A decision will be made by the leadership as to whether to present the amendment to the entire club.
 A simple leadership majority ratifies the amendment.

 ## Article 10: Ratification